 Notes on Ingredients

-With peas, carrots and corn, this is a one dish meal.
-The addition of corn is a bit of a American thing, it is not as common in the U.K.
+With peas, carrots, and corn, this is a one-dish meal.
+As mentioned. the addition of corn is a bit of an American thing, it is not as common in the U.K.

 Notes on Technique